Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: August 13, 2024

 Over-the-counter and prescription medications can help ease mesothelioma pain.
 Doctors recommend starting with OTC medications, such as ibuprofen or acetaminophen, for mild pain.

-As pain becomes moderate, doctors may add weak opioids with other medications, including anticonvulsants, antiinflammatories or topical anesthetics.
-Treatment for severe mesothelioma pain includes more potent opioids such as morphine.
+As pain becomes moderate, doctors may add weak opioids.
+They may also add anticonvulsants, antiinflammatories or topical anesthetics.
+Treatment for severe mesothelioma pain includes stronger opioids like morphine.

 Communicating With Your Doctor

-Communication between you and your medical team is essential for effective pain management.
+Communication between you and your medical team is crucial for managing pain.
 Discuss your pain medications’ effectiveness and side effects with your doctors.
-It may help to keep a daily journal to track what you’ve tried and describe the effects.
-Ask a pharmacist if you have questions about the safety of a pain management approach.
+Consider keeping a daily journal to note your treatments and their impacts.
+If you have questions about pain management safety, ask a pharmacist.

 Back pain, chest pain and body aches disrupt life in many ways.
-These symptoms can cause problems such as insomnia, stress, fatigue and feelings of anxiety and depression, which in turn aggravate pain symptoms.
+They can cause insomnia, stress, fatigue, anxiety and depression.
+In turn, they aggravate pain symptoms.
 Talk with your doctor about pain before it becomes overwhelming to limit its impact on other areas of your life.

 Intense Pain Leads to Hospital Visits